Division of Breast Imaging

 UVA Mammography Project

-The division recently received a $5.5 million grant to develop an innovative new breast cancer screening model (incorporating “breast density” into the risk factor calculation).
+Our division is working to help develop an innovative new breast cancer screening model (incorporating “breast density” into the risk factor calculation).
 In the next five to six years, this advanced new model is expected to become the national standard in breast cancer screening.
-For more information, or to see if you qualify for the study, visit the UVA Mammography Project.

 Community: Women's Four Miler